 - Have a plan on how to manage users who shouldn't have access to clusters anymore.

-Azure Active Directory Domain Services (Azure AD DS) provides managed domain services such as domain join, group policy, lightweight directory access protocol (LDAP), and Kerberos / NTLM authentication that is fully compatible with Windows Server Active Directory.
+Microsoft Entra Domain Services provides managed domain services such as domain join, group policy, lightweight directory access protocol (LDAP), and Kerberos / NTLM authentication that is fully compatible with Windows Server Active Directory.

-Azure AD DS is required for secure clusters to join a domain.
+Microsoft Entra Domain Services is required for secure clusters to join a domain.
 HDInsight can't depend on on-premises domain controllers or custom domain controllers, as it introduces too many fault points, credential sharing, DNS permissions, and so on.
-For more information, see Azure AD DS FAQs.
+For more information, see Microsoft Entra Domain Services FAQs.

 - Create the instance with the